 My mother died of a stroke less than a year after I gave her the replica of Marie Goth’s “Rose Still Life.”
 She passed in her room within just a few feet of the picture.
 I can’t know if she drew any comfort from its presence at that point in her journey, but I sure did.
 The day she died, our family gathered along the shore of Puget Sound for a time of memorial.
 Of all the symbolic gestures we undertook that evening to commemorate her life, the most meaningful for me was our scattering of yellow rose petals upon the waters of the Sound, and then watching them drift out—into forever.

-Within a few weeks after my mother died, I began thinking again of the “missing piece” in my Grandmother Christine’s Brown County art collection that she had acquired from her artist friends almost one-hundred years ago.
+Within a few weeks after my mother died, I began thinking again of the “missing piece” in my Grandmother Christine’s Brown County art collection.
 I thought of Cariani and the fact that there still was not a piece of his artwork represented.
 I committed myself anew to seeking to rectify this situation—as a tribute to my mother.
 And something told me to specifically look for one of Cari’s plein air landscape paintings this time.